CMBSciPol/MICMAC/README.md

 # Minimally Informed CMB MAp Constructor: MICMAC
-(Temporary ?)
 Repository to centralize work on pixel implementation for the non-parametric approach in pixel domain of component separation

 Note : maybe change the name of the repo to something better

 # Installation

+To create a virtual environment environment from scratch, you can use `conda` and the following command:

+`conda env create -f micmac_env.yml`

-In your virtual environment and from the root directory of this package, just type :
+Otherwise, you can go in your virtual environment and from the root directory of this package, run:

 `python -m pip install .`

 Then, you may call this package using `import micmac`